mensago/libmensago/README.md

 ## Development Status

-libmensago is pre-alpha and under active development.
-As of 12/2022 code for account registration, profile management, and other identity-related tasks are functionally complete and current development focus is on note and contact management in parallel with development of [Mensago Connect](https://gitlab.com/mensago/connect).
-Once the client has reached a corresponding feature goal, the messaging backend will be written and a release made afterward.
+libmensago is pre-alpha and active development is paused for the moment because of a change in development plans.
+Mensago Connect requires a GUI toolkit which is more mature than is available in the Rust ecosystem at this time.
+As such, Connect is being written in Kotlin for the JVM and the current Rust-based support libraries (eznacl, libkeycard, libmensago) are being ported to Kotlin.
+Development resource constraints do not permit working on both in parallel at this time, but because many future Mensago-related applications will depend on a C-compatible API, this library is not being abandoned, and development will resume at a future time.
+As of 1/2023 code for account registration, profile management, and other identity-related tasks are functionally complete.

 ## Usage